-Assessment utility, therapeutic assessment, collaborative assessment, test feedback, assessment feedback, and test interpretation were entered as search terms in title or abstract in the PsycInfo, Web of Science, and PubMed databases in May 2021.
+Assessment utility, therapeutic assessment, collaborative assessment, test feedback, assessment feedback, and test interpretation were entered as search terms in title or abstract in the PsycINFO, Web of Science, and Pubmed databases in May 2021.
 This electronic search was limited to studies including adults and to publications in languages that at least two authors understood (English, French, Dutch, Italian).
-We also conducted an informal search using suggestions by selected scholars from Therapeutic Assessment Institute faculty (k = 16 entries) and studies included in the previous meta-analyses from Poston and Hanson (2010; 16 entries) and Durosini and Aschieri (2021; nine entries).
+We also conducted an informal search using suggestions by selected scholars from Therapeutic Assessment Institute faculty (k = 16 entries), and studies included in the previous meta-analyses from Poston and Hanson (2010, 16 entries) and Durosini and Aschieri (2021, 9 entries).

-To be included in the meta-analytic review, studies were required to meet the following criteria:

-- 1. Evaluate CAMs with adult clients: Articles involving children and adolescents (e.g., Tharinger et al., 2009) were excluded from the meta-analytic review. - 2.
-Evaluate a form of psychological CAMs: For example, articles on therapeutic assessment in somatic (e.g., Bouche et al., 2020) and neuropsychological (Gruters et al., 2021) settings were excluded. - 3.
-Publication in a peer-reviewed journal: Dissertations, conference presentations, and book chapters were excluded because it was difficult to retrieve them and determine their eligibility. - 4.
-Utilize a between-group design suitable for calculating one or more Cohen's d effect sizes: Studies without a control or comparison group were excluded from the meta-analytic review. - Measure some aspect of therapeutic benefit or outcome in a clinical sample: For example, studies conducted with healthy students were excluded from the metaanalytic review (e.g., Luzzo & Day, 1999). - 6.
-Utilize authentic test data (i.e., based on actual test interpretation, not pre-canned Barnum-type statements).
+To be included in the meta-analytic review, studies were required to have (a) evaluated CAMs with adult clients.
+Articles involving children and adolescents (e.g., Tharinger et al., 2009) were excluded from the meta-analytic review; (b) evaluated a form of psychological CAMs.
+For example, articles on therapeutic assessment in somatic (e.g., Bouche et al., 2020) and neuropsychological (Gruters et al., 2021) settings were excluded; (c) been published in a peer-reviewed journal.
+Dissertations, conference presentations, and book chapters were excluded because it was difficult to retrieve them and determine their eligibility; (d) utilized a between-group design suitable for calculating one or more Cohen's d effect sizes.
+Studies without a control or comparison group were excluded from the meta-analytic review; (e) measured some aspect of therapeutic benefit or outcome in a clinical sample.
+For example, studies conducted with healthy students were excluded from the metaanalytic review (e.g., Luzzo & Day, 1999); (f) utilized authentic test data (i.e., based on actual test interpretation, not precanned Barnumtype statements).

-Because studies excluded from the meta-analysis could have included something about immediate in-session outcomes that would illuminate the process, we re-examined all studies that were excluded from the meta-analytic review for this possibility, the result of which is described in the Qualitative Research Review section below.
+Since studies excluded from the meta-analysis could have included something about immediate in-session outcomes that would illuminate the process, we reexamined all studies that were excluded from the meta-analytic review for this possibility, the result of which is now described in the Qualitative Research Review section below.

-Figure 14.1 summarizes the screening and inclusion process of the meta-analytic review.
-After removing duplicates, we first screened records by reading the respective titles and abstracts.
-Two authors (FA and AvE) independently screened all records using Rayyan software (Ouzzani et al., 2016), yielding a 96% agreement (Cohen's k = .70, substantial agreement).
+Figure 1 summarizes the screening and inclusion process of the meta-analytic review.
+After removing duplicates, we first screened

+This document is copyrighted by the American Psychological Association or one of its allied publishers.
+This article is intended solely for the personal use of the individual user and is not to be disseminated broadly records by reading the respective titles and abstracts.
+Two authors (Filippo Aschieri and Arnold A. P. van Emmerik) independently screened all records using Rayyan software (Ouzzani et al., 2016), yielding a 96% agreement (Cohen's k = .70, substantial agreement).
 All records considered by at least one of the two raters as potentially relevant for the meta-analysis were included in the subsequent full-text screening.
-The 42 records assessed for full-text screening from the formal literature search and the 33 entries collected through the informal search included seven overlapping articles.
+The 42 records assessed for full-text screening from the formal literature search, and the 33 entries collected through the informal search included seven overlapping articles.
 After excluding double entries and irretrievable articles, we ended up with a total of 66 articles for full-text screening.

+Figure 1

-Figure 14.1 Flowchart of study identification, screening, and inclusion.
+Flowchart of Study Identification, Screening, and Inclusion